abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 44
 ```
-If you find it very difficult to use **awk** to extract content from the specific fields, there is also a much simpler, however also much less powerful, command **cut**.
+As a side remark: If you find it very difficult to use **awk** to extract content from the specific fields, there is also a much simpler, however also much less powerful, command **cut**.
 For instance:

 ```bash
 echo A BBB CC | cut -d " " -f 3 # prints CC